 5. Attract foot traffic

-So far we’ve talked about a lot of marketing and inventory considerations for attracting new customers, but let’s not forget about old fashioned walk-by customers, especially if you are in a walkable location.
+So far we’ve talked about a lot of marketing and inventory management tips for attracting new customers, but let’s not forget about old fashioned walk-by customers, especially if you are in a walkable location.

 Outdoor signage provides an excellent opportunity to capture foot traffic, those who may be passing by who previously had no clue there was a dispensary behind your store front doors.

-If your business name and logo doesn’t clearly indicate that it’s a dispensary, consider including additional information or symbolism to remove ambiguity and invite customers to shop.
+If your business name and logo don’t clearly indicate that it’s a dispensary, consider including additional information or symbolism to remove ambiguity and invite customers to shop.

 Working collaboratively with other local businesses can also lead to mutual growth.
 Consider partnerships that reward customers for visiting both your business and your neighbors.
 This can take the form of discounts for presenting a coupon from the local ice cream shop and vice versa!